 I began trusting, forgiving, accepting and even loving myself.

-Since then, my journey has taken me to three more continents; reconnected me with my one and only true love after 20 years of being apart (he is now my husband); helped me access a deep well of creativity as a visual artist, author and recording artist; and has led me to becoming a certified life coach.
+Since then, my journey has taken me to three more continents; reconnected me with my one and only true love after 20 years of being apart (he is now my husband); helped me to access a deep well of creativity as a visual artist, author and recording artist; and has led me to becoming a certified transformational life coach.

 The biggest lesson I've learned is that the path to happiness comes from within.
-It comes from learning how to manage your mind and following your soul’s compass instead of following everyone else’s path.

 When I tuned into the calling of my soul and began trusting my inner guidance, everything turned around and the real me came alive.